Skip to main content

 About

 LIVE was formed in 1997 by a small group of visionary winegrowers in Oregon’s Willamette Valley.
-In 1999 they incorporated their fledgeling organization as a 501(c)(3) not-for-profit organization and soon after achieved a prestigious accreditation from the European chapter of the IOBC.
+In 1999 they incorporated their fledgling organization as a 501(c)(3) not-for-profit organization and soon after achieved a prestigious accreditation from the European chapter of the IOBC.
 LIVE has been certifying vineyards in Oregon since then, followed by Washington growers in 2006, and Idaho in 2012.
 In 2008 LIVE developed a first-in-class winery certification program.
 Today, LIVE certification is available to vineyards and wineries throughout the Pacific Northwest of the US and is partnered with numerous other certifications and NGO's around the world whose goal is a more sustainable future in wine.

 Background image Background image Background image Background image Background image Background image